paulrobertlloyd/paulrobertlloyd-v3/source/_discussions/2011-07-25-new_and_improved.markdown

 ---
-permalink: /2011/07/new_and_improved/discussion
 remarks:
   - author: Francis
     gravatar: b000a1e9ccfe91acdd9ce2d3aa077c5d
     date: '2011-07-26 15:12:33 +0100'
     ip: 71.214.82.153
     content: |
       This is a great redesign, really like it a lot.
 One problem I've found is with the embedded maps on an iPhone.
 The map is so too wide to be able to scroll past it.
 I ended up only being able to scroll the map continually  downwards so couldn't get to the rest of the article.

       Other than that, it's excellent.

   - author: Simon Edwards